 Because of the nature of the techniques presented, while reading the paper the reviewers are advised to watch the accompanying videos in order to follow the exposition.
+A copy of the video can also be downloaded from:

 1 Introduction

 Time varying sequences of images are widely used in visualization as a means to provide an extra dimension of information for perception to occur.
 This animation might be as simple as the changing of camera or object positions or can include animations resulting from time varying changes in the data itself.
 However, using motion that is independent of changes in viewing direction for conveying the shape information of static objects has been a rather unexplored area.
 In this paper, we describe a new visualization technique, which we call kinetic visualization, creating animations that illustrate the shape of a static object in a perceptually intuitive manner.